22 Couple Outfits That Coordinate Without Looking Too Matchy

 pine green sweater with black watch plaid skirt and dark trousers at a holiday pub dinner (option 2)

-Pine green and black watch plaid feel seasonal without requiring antlers, which I appreciate deeply.
-Use plaid on one person and solid pine green on the other so the outfits coordinate but do not compete.
+I know it leans festive, and I love how seasonal the pine green and black watch plaid is!
+Put one person in plaid and the other in solid pine green so the outfits coordinate but don’t compete.
 This works for holiday dinners, pub nights, casual office parties, or winter family gatherings.
-Pair with black tights, loafers or boots, and a wool coat in navy, black, or charcoal.
+Add black tights, loafers or boots, and a wool coat in navy, black, or charcoal.

 21. Fuchsia Pop with Tailored Black